Criminal damage in English law

+Criminal damage is a crime in English law.
+Originally a common law offence, today it is defined for England and Wales by the Criminal Damage Act 1971, which creates several offences protecting property rights.
+The act provides a comprehensive structure covering merely preparatory acts to the most serious offences of arson and causing damage with intent to endanger life.
+As such, punishments vary from a fixed penalty to life imprisonment, and the court may order payment of compensation to a victim.

-Criminal damage in English law was originally a common law offence.
-The offence was largely concerned with the protection of dwellings and the food supply, and few sanctions were imposed for damaging personal property.
+The common law offence was largely concerned with the protection of dwellings and the food supply, and few sanctions were imposed for damaging personal property.
 Liability was originally restricted to the payment of damages by way of compensation.
 As time passed, specific laws were introduced to deal with particular situations as they were judged to require intervention, most particularly alongside the rise of mechanisation and urbanisation during the Industrial Revolution.

-The modern law of criminal damage is mostly contained in the Criminal Damage Act 1971, which redefines or creates several offences protecting property rights.
-The Act provides a comprehensive structure covering merely preparatory acts to the most serious offences of arson and causing damage with intent to endanger life.
-As such, punishments vary from a fixed penalty to life imprisonment, and the court may order payment of compensation to a victim.